Phwatang/which_option/README.md

     - I.e it pretends volatility smile doesn't exist

 ## Quick Guide
-The calculator requires inputs of the "Current Ennvironment" and your "Prediction".
+The calculator requires inputs of the "Current Environment" and your "Prediction".

 Lets say we are speculating on stock XYZ.